AdobeDocs/experience-manager-screens.en/help/user-guide/managing-locations.md

 ## Creating a New Location {#creating-a-new-location}

-Once you create your project for Screens, follow the steps below to create a new Location for a Screens project:
+After you create your project for Screens, follow the steps below to create a Location for a Screens project:

 1. Select the Adobe Experience Manager link (top left) and then Screens.
 Alternatively, you can navigate directly to: `http://localhost:4502/screens.html/content/screens`.
 1. Navigate to Screens project and click **Locations**.
 1. Click **Create** next to the plus icon in the action bar.
-A wizard will open.
 1. Select the template **Location** from the wizard and click **Next**.
 1. Enter the properties for **Title and Tags**, **More Titles and Description**, **On/Off Time**, and **Vanity URL**.
 1. Click **Create** and the location is created and added to your locations folder.

-See the steps below to understand creating a new location for an AEM Screens project.
+See the steps below to understand creating a location for an AEM Screens project.
 For demonstration purposes, the new location (SanJose) is created under *DemoProject*.

 ![player2](assets/player2.gif)

-Once you create a location, you have to create a new display for your location.
+After you create a location, create a display for your location.

 ### Editing Properties for a Location {#editing-properties-for-a-location}